Welcome to the Senne Family

 Gene has always had a knack for wheeling and dealing.
 He discovered early on, that if he bought in bulk, he would not only save himself money, but he could extend the value on to his customers.
 Growing up, my sister and I would sometimes be embarrassed by his “cheapness”, but there has been countless occasions where we have walked away from a deal that seemed too expensive to our father, only to have the vendor chase us down the street with a better price.
 Our goal is to bring a little piece of the world to share with our beautiful city we call home.
 We pride ourselves with supporting small businesses and artisans all over the planet and hope to do this for many more decades.

 Artisans and Adventures

-Since 1988, Import Market has been carrying the ever-popular Fiesta ware in addition to international wares.
-In keeping with the family theme, we learned about Fiesta ware from our mom's older sister in Alaska, a collector.
-Today, we're the largest open-stock supplier of Fiesta ware in the Northwest, if not the nation.
-We also provide great prices on furniture, home decor, jewelry, gift items, and so much more.
+In addition to imports, the shop has carried the ever-popular dish line, Fiesta ware, since 1988.
+Today we are the largest open stock supplier of Fiesta in the northwest.
+We also provide great prices on furniture, home décor, jewelry, gift items and so much more.
 Import Market is where you go to find trinkets and gifts unique to Missoula.

-Family owned and operated for over 45 years, Import Market still holds to our dad's values.
-Our goal will always be to find our customers the best quality product at the lowest possible price.
+We pride ourselves in making our space a shopping experience unlike anywhere else.
+Family owned and operated for over 45 years; Import Market still holds to our dad’s values.
+Our goal will always be to find our customers the best quality product at the lowest possible prices.